 Naomi’s youngest daughter, Einat Kadar, is a Vice President on the Board of Directors.
 Einat started the Naomi Foundation and helped guide it through its early stages, and with her family, she set up its essential framework and continues to shape its vision and future.

-Einat attends the Sackler School of Medicine New York State/American Program of Tel Aviv University.
+Einat is a Resident of Internal Medicine at Mount Sinai Beth Israel in New York.
+She attended the Sackler School of Medicine New York State/American Program of Tel Aviv University.

 “My mother’s life was my inspiration and motivation for creating the foundation.
 I feel way she lived her life, her deep morals, and her passions, are worth sharing with the world.”